Some journalists believe newspapers should stop making endorsements to avoid some perception of bias later down the road or for other reasons.

 BACK OF BALLOT

-We rely on the Supreme Court’s Judicial Performance Evaluation Commission, which this year has recommended retention for all the Supreme Court and Court of Appeals judges up for retention as well as all the District Court judges.
-Except if you’re a Rio Arriba County voter, all you have to remember is to vote “Do Not Retain” for Judge Sheri Raphaelson, whom the commission rated poorly.
+We rely on the Supreme Court's Judicial Performance Evaluation Commission, which this year has recommended retention for all the Supreme Court and Court of Appeals judges up for retention as well as almost all the District Court judges.
+All you have to remember is to vote "Do Not Retain" for Judge Sheri Raphaelson, whom the commission rated poorly.
 Get more info at nmjpec.com

 One would allow school elections to be held at the same time as non-partisan elections, such as municipal elections.
 (Yes!
 This could increase voter turnout on important issues such as community-college bonds.)